jjoc/getopinionated/README.txt

 (X) 1) In the settings, you'll find
 (X) DEFAULT_DOCUMENT_SLUG = 'default-document'
-(X) go into the admin-section and create document with the "slug: default-document" (we're planning on having multiple documents on one site, but we are not there yet)
+(X) go into the admin-section and create document with the "slug: default-document"

+   (we're planning on having multiple documents on one site, but we are not there yet)(Tx;)

 (X) 2) For production you need to run getopinionated from a server like apache with "wsgi-script"